MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

 ## Known issues

 -   Deploying multiple Kubernetes services in parallel inside a single cluster may lead to an error in the basic load balancer configuration.
-You should deploy one service at a time if possible.
+Deploying one service at the time if possible.
--   Running `aks-engine get-versions` retrieves information applicable to Azure and Azure Stack Hub.
-However, there's no explicit way to tell which versions are available for Azure Stack Hub.
-Don't use this command to figure out which versions are available for upgrade.
+-   Running aks-engine get-versions will produce information applicable to Azure and Azure Stack Hub, however, there's not explicit way to discern what corresponds to Azure Stack Hub.
+Don't use this command to figure out what versions are available to upgrade.
 Use the upgrade reference table described above.
--   Since aks-engine tool is a share source code repository across Azure and Azure Stack Hub, examining the many release notes and pull requests will lead you to believe that the tool supports versions of Kubernetes and OS platform other than those listed above.
-Ignore those other versions, and use the version table above as the official guide for this update.
+-   Since aks-engine tool is a share source code repository across Azure and Azure Stack Hub.
+Examining the many release notes and Pull Requests will lead you to believe that the tool supports other versions of Kubernetes and OS platform beyond the listed above, ignore them and use the version table above as the official guide for this update.

 ## Reference